vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 The *text_token_ids* contains the BERT token vocabulary ids and is only used by the final cross all to all interaction re-ranking model.
-Storing the tokenized subword token ids from the BERT vocabulary avoids passage side tokenization at query serving time.
+Storing the tokenized sub-word token ids from the BERT vocabulary avoids passage side tokenization at query serving time.

 The *text_token_ids* is also an example of a
 [paged tensor attribute](https://docs.vespa.ai/en/attributes.html#paged-attributes).